NickCrew/nickferguson.dev/site/content/about/index.md

 to let the riptide that was the Internet in 2005 pull me out to sea.
 I was downloading things in hours that used to take me _weeks_!
 I was playing games other than Runescape!
 And I was seeing Linux mentioned on the forums (remember phpBB? how I long..).

-> _Software engineers should to be empowered and then trusted with that power to pick the right tools and design good solutions._

 Ubuntu had burst onto the scene in 2004 with the Warty Warthog in what I believe will be the only thing close to a true